House Grail is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Blade Length

-The longer the saw blade, the more you’ll be able to cut with it at one time.
-It’s definitely possible to use a crosscut saw to cut through a tree that’s wider around than the saw is long, but it’s pretty frustrating.
+The longer the saw blade, the more you’ll be able to cut with it at once.
+It’s possible to use a crosscut saw to cut through a tree that’s wider around than the saw is long, but it’s pretty frustrating.

-Three feet is about the maximum length of saw that can be wielded by one person at a time.
-No matter how burly your biceps might be, it’s very hard to keep four feet of metal stable on your own, especially with half the weight of a tree sitting on it.
-Four-foot blades, like our #2 pick from Lynx, work best with two people operating them.
+Three feet is about the maximum length of a saw that one person can wield at a time.
+No matter how burly your biceps might be, keeping 4 feet of metal stable on your own is tough, especially with half the weight of a tree sitting on it.
+Like our #2 pick from Lynx, 4-foot blades work best with two people operating them.

 Blade Shape